-This is the official policy governing websites and Web pages that reside on primary UIS Web servers.
+This is the official policy governing websites and web pages that reside on primary UIS Web servers.

-The purpose of this document is to establish UIS procedures and guidelines for operating and maintaining a high quality, marketing and service oriented World Wide Web presence, including a coordinated presentation of accurate and important information directed to a wide variety of constituents.
+The purpose of this website is to establish UIS procedures and guidelines for operating and maintaining a high quality, marketing and service oriented World Wide Web presence, including a coordinated presentation of accurate and important information directed to a wide variety of constituents.

-Along with a coordinated presentation, UIS is committed to the support and encouragement of freedom of expression among campus units in development of UIS Web pages.
+Along with a coordinated presentation, UIS is committed to the support and encouragement of freedom of expression among campus units in development of UIS webpages.
 This UIS Web Policy describes the use of campus websites in accordance with state and federal laws, and campus and university policies.